Jaz Shelley: Nebraska

 On 13 April 2021, Shelley announced that she would transfer to Nebraska.
 She had also considered Iowa State and professional options in Australia.
 Shelley chose Nebraska because of her relationship with the coaching staff and to play alongside her longtime friend, Isabelle Bourne.
 She immediately assumed a leading role and made an all-around impact.
 On 20 November, she registered the fourth triple-double in program history, with 14 points, 10 rebounds and 10 assists in 20 minutes, helping her team defeat North Carolina Central, 113–58.
 In her next game on 26 November, Shelley scored 30 points and shot 8-of-9 from the field in a 65–53 win over Drexel.
-In the first round of the 2022 Big Ten tournament, she matched her career-high of 32 points and made a program-record nine three-pointers, tied for most in tournament history, in a 92–74 win over Illinois.
-Shelley averaged 13.1 points, 6.3 rebounds and 5 assists per game.
+In the first round of the 2022 Big Ten tournament, she scored 32 points and made a program-record nine three-pointers, tied for most in tournament history, in a 92–74 win over Illinois.
+Shelley averaged 13.1 points, 6.3 rebounds and 5 assists per game in the 2021–22 season.
 She was named second-team All-Big Ten and was a media selection for the All-Defensive Team.
 She led her team in scoring, assists, steals and blocks.

+On February 15, 2023, Shelley scored a career-high 37 points, including 17 in the fourth quarter, in a 95–92 loss to Minnesota.
+She averaged 14.5 points, 6.2 assists and 4.8 rebounds per game as a senior in 2022–23, earning first-team All-Big Ten honors from the league's coaches and second-team honors from the media.

+Shelley opted to return for her fifth season of eligibility, which was granted due to the COVID-19 pandemic.
+She averaged 13.4 points, 5.7 assists and 4.3 rebounds and 1.6 steals during the 2023–24 season and earned a spot on the Big Ten All-Tournament Team after setting Huskers' tournament records for points, assists and made 3-pointers.
+She finished her career fourth in Nebraska history in made 3-pointers and as of 2024, was the only player to have recorded two triple-doubles.